 After 23 years away, Rocko, Heffer, Filburt, and the Bigheads have made their return, and it’s a welcome one.
 The Netflix special, Rocko’s Modern Life: Static Cling has two, sometimes seemingly contradictory goals, and it succeeds with both: Heaping loads of nostalgia upon fans of the classic Nickelodeon show, and delivering a message about embracing change and being able to leave a bit of the past behind.

 Static Cling begins with Rocko, Heffer, and Filburt returning to O-Town after being stranded in outer space for the last two decades.
-Fil and Heff are able to easily adapt to the 2010’s and its culture (with its rapidly advancing technology, gritty superhero movies, coffee shops on every corner, etc), but Rocko finds himself struggling.
+Fil and Heff are able to easily adapt to the late 2010’s and its culture (with its rapidly advancing technology, gritty superhero movies, coffee shops on every corner, etc), but Rocko finds himself struggling.
 All he wants to do is to watch his favorite 90’s TV series, The Fatheads, but it’s been long-cancelled and re-runs are no longer airing.
 To remedy this, Rocko decides to find the creator of his beloved series, Ralph Bighead (who has a reveal in Static Cling that’s handled fairly well, but not perfectly), and get the youngest Bighead’s help with bringing The Fatheads back.

 Something that immediately triggered waves of nostalgia was the returning cast.
 From Rocko to Dr. Hutchison to the Bigheads, every returning character is portrayed by the same voice actor that brought them to life in the original series, and it helped me fall right back into the absurd world I’d spent so much time away from.
-Even though O-Town completely redesigned, we still get nods to memorable places like the comic shop Filburt gave us a lesson on page-turning etiquette in and Heffer’s favorite, Soylent Green-ish restaurant Chewy Chicken.
+Even though O-Town has been completely redesigned, we still get nods to memorable places like the comic shop Filburt gave us a lesson on page-turning etiquette in and Heffer’s favorite, Soylent Green-ish restaurant Chewy Chicken.
 There’s even a fun remix of the show’s classic opening as well.

 What didn’t hit that nostalgic nerve was a couple of jokes that, while inline with the series, felt immature.
 I know, Rocko’s Modern Life is mainly a show for kids, but I felt it was necessary to mention that the mix of mature themes and booger gags didn’t work quite as well for me now that I’m in my 30’s.